kanisterio/kanister/design/kanister-kopia-integration.md

 # Integrating Kopia with Kanister

-This document proposes all the changes required within Kanister to use [Kopia](https://kopia.io/) as the primary backup and restore tool.
+This document proposes all the high-level changes required within Kanister to use [Kopia](https://kopia.io/) as the primary backup and restore tool.

 ## Problems